tiendu/tiendu.github.io/_posts/2022-12-26-entrez-direct-guide-eng.md

 ---
 **Last updated on 2024-09-26**

-When I first started learning bioinformatics, I had a common question: _"Where can I find datasets to practice my skills?"_ We need realistic datasets that mirror the challenges we’ll encounter in real-life research or projects.
-In this guide, I’ll walk you through downloading datasets from NCBI using two powerful tools: **entrez-direct** and **sra-tools**.
+When I first started learning bioinformatics, I had a common question: _"Where can I find datasets to practice my skills?"_ We need realistic datasets that mirror the challenges we'll encounter in real-life research or projects.
+In this guide, I'll walk you through downloading datasets from NCBI using two powerful tools: **entrez-direct** and **sra-tools**.
 Additionally, NCBI offers a tool called [datasets](https://www.ncbi.nlm.nih.gov/datasets/docs/v2/) for downloading large genome datasets, which might be helpful for some users.

-Before we begin, you’ll need the following:
+Before we begin, you'll need the following:

 * Ubuntu (or WSL on Windows)